Skip to main content

 Alexander

 Alexander is of Greek origin, meaning “defending men.”
-In Greek, it’s Alexandos, in Italian, Alessandro, and in Spanish, Alejandro.
+In Greek, it’s Alexandros, in Italian, Alessandro, and in Spanish, Alejandro.
 Nicknames are plentiful as well: Alex, Zander, Xan, and Zan.
-Alexander has been in the top 100 since 1977, peaking at number four in 2009.
+Alexander has been in the top 100 since 1977, peaking at number 4 in 2009.

 Angel